gormonn/msgpack/README.md

 Only the widget in the center, and no back-end.

 I'm thinking we can just get the building info from GET params and parse them using client-side JS?
-I can handle the form submission later.
+The form should be able to post all the data in a request body to a Lambda/Cloud-Function, but I can handle the exact FaaS later.

 I can throw you $150 for the page.